ctyeong/DAVIS-Ag/README.md

 ### Random Variations in Phenotypes

 Each scene was produced with randomized parameters to show distinct phenotypic characteristics from others.
 To be specific, initial parameters for the sizes of fruit, leaf, and trunk were each randomly sampled from $U(0.8\alpha, 1.2\alpha)$, where $\alpha$ represents the default setting in <a href="https://baileylab.ucdavis.edu/software/helios/" target="_blank">Helios</a>.
-Several examples with various appearances are displayed below.
+Several examples with unique appearances in Single-Strawberry scenes are displayed below.

 ![size_variations](figures/size_variations.png)